lukejagodzinski/meteor-astronomy-docs/docs/direct_collection_access.md

 });
 ```

-If you return falsy in the `forEach` function, the document won't be saved.
+If you return falsy in the `forEach` function, that particular document won't be saved.

 ```js
 User.update(selector, modifier, {